 86. How to Catch Your Teens Anxiety Before it Gets Out of Control with Gina Nelson, LCSW, CDW

-Today on the show, I’m joined by Gina Nelson, a licensed clinical social worker and creator of Combating Teen Anxiety–her proven 10-step method to reduce anxiety in teens.
+In this episode, I’m joined by Gina Nelson, a licensed clinical social worker and creator of Combating Teen Anxiety–her proven 10-step method to reduce anxiety in teens.
+She shares insights on recognizing and addressing teen anxiety before it spirals out of control.
+We explore how addressing anxiety early can lead to healthier coping mechanisms and improved overall well-being for young people.

 Related resources: